MicrocontrollersDev/Alternatives/docs/latest/feather.md

 It is *essential* that you read the **[Migrating to Latest](https://alternatives.microcontrollers.dev/latest/migrating)** list first, as it includes all dependencies and recommended mods that are not included here, as well as a full guide on how to install these mods and Fabric.

 WIP - Feather "Client" is a Forge/Fabric mod marketing itself as a client, claiming immense FPS boosts and wide mod support.
-However, Feather, on numerous occasions, has been caught illegally stealing code and breaking other mod's licenses.
-It is also unsupported by many mod authors and it is advised against supporting them.
+However, Feather, on numerous occasions, has been caught illegallystealing code and breaking other mod's licenses.
+It is also unsupported by many mod authors, as Feather is closed source and obfuscated, and so incompatibilies cannot be fixed by mod authors.
+It is not recommended to use Feather or support the developers behind the "client".

 ![image](https://github.com/user-attachments/assets/ff8c5079-70e6-4d2e-9c40-78d2658338f3)
 ![image](https://github.com/user-attachments/assets/6c6f396c-ec98-4bb4-8f7d-fd0b751579d4)

 ### Visuals